 Generally speaking, wider handles are better for powered units.
 Wider handles enable greater control over the twisting nature of a post hole digger, and a partner can help should the digger get firmly stuck in a hole.

 Our Top Picks

-From XtremepowerUS, this electric post hole digger can handle many common excavating projects.
-The unit has a 1,200-watt, 10.9-amp motor that produces 1.6 horsepower and 90 pounds of torque.
+The XtremepowerUS has a 1,200-watt 10.9-amp motor that produces 1.6 horsepower and 90 pounds of torque.
 It weighs under 30 pounds and features a grip-mounted lockout switch and trigger, making it comfortable and easy to use.
-With an extension cord, simply plug the tool into a standard electrical outlet and from there, you’ll be able to run this quiet tool anywhere the cord will reach.
+It also comes with a 4-inch auger that measures 28 inches long, but that can extend with XtremepowerUS’s extension kit.

 - Lightweight yet powerful